HOW REMARKETING CAN CONVERT LAST CUSTOMERS INTO NEW SALES?

 The Right time

 No matter how well you know your audience, your remarketing efforts won’t succeed unless you capture their attention at the right time.
-Nailing down the timing of your remarketing effort will depend on the type of audience member you are targeting and the type of product you are offering.
+Nailing down the timing of your remarketing effort (either through outsourcing digital marketing or through in-house teams) will depend on the type of audience member you are targeting and the type of product you are offering.
 Here are timing options to consider:

 - Quickly: For most audiences, your first remarketing ad should show up fairly quickly.
 Catch cart abandoners before they really do change their minds, the first-time visitors before they forget about you, and the recent visitors before they go with your competition.